defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/basics/tokenomics.md

 ### **Example: JPEG’d Token Emissions**

 JPEG’d structured emissions so that **only 30% of tokens were unlocked at launch**, with gradual releases over 18 months.
-This prevents rapid inflation while ensuring early participants remain incentivized
+This prevents rapid inflation while ensuring early participants remain incentivized.

 # Resources